The Anti-ADIZ Effort Intensifies…

 Key Takeaways:

-• AOPA is urging pilots to strongly oppose the FAA's proposal to make the Washington D.C.
-Air Defense Identification Zone (ADIZ) a permanent fixture.
+• AOPA is urging pilots to speak out against the FAA's proposal to permanently establish the Air Defense Identification Zone (ADIZ) around Washington, D.C.

-• AOPA has requested public meetings to allow general aviation pilots to directly voice concerns about the practical difficulties and economic hardships caused by the ADIZ.
+• AOPA is requesting public meetings to allow general aviation pilots to directly communicate the practical difficulties and economic hardships caused by the ADIZ to FAA and Homeland Security officials.

 See a mistake?
 Contact us.